 We employ various approaches employed to develop children’s comprehension of texts and overall love of reading.
 These include:

 - Story time

-Children develop skills in visualising texts to support depth of understanding and are taught how to demonstrate their comprehension in a variety of ways.
+Children develop skills in visualising texts to support depth of understanding, and are taught how to demonstrate their comprehension in a variety of ways.
 Reading teaching focuses on developing children’s abilities to explain word meanings, retrieve, infer, summarise, predict and make comparisons between texts they read.
-We also place an emphasis on children reading with fluency across the whole school.